 Goal: Earn the most counting sticks before the game ends.
 Try your luck and enjoy the company of your friends!

-Procedure: Before the game, paint five clean apricot pits / stones black on one side using acrylic paint or perhaps a permanent marker.
-Leave one side in its natural ochre color.
-When the apricot stones are dry, place them in a woven wicker dish of the type used for holding paper plates at picnics – or put them in some other pretty, shallow wooden bowl.
+Procedure: Before the game, paint five clean apricot pits / stones black on one of their sides using acrylic paint or perhaps a permanent marker.
+Leave the other side in its natural ochre color.
+When the apricot pits have dried, place them in a woven wicker dish of the type used for holding paper plates at picnics – or put them in some other pretty, shallow wooden bowl.
 Also, before playing, collect thirty or forty small twigs to serve as counting sticks (students can quickly do this as part of a walk).
-Clipped cattail stalks (about an inch or two long) work exceptionally well, but are not essential.
+Clipped cattail stalks (about an inch or two long) work exceptionally well.
 These sticks or clipped stalks serve as tally counters and can be kept for future games in a nicely formed woven basket with a lid.

 To begin, students sit on the ground in a circle.
-The first player takes the dish and gently thumps it against the ground so that the apricot stones bounce up and fall back.
+The first player takes the dish and gently thumps it against the ground so that the apricot pits bounce up and fall back.

 The player earns:

-2 counting sticks if all five stones land in the plate showing the same color.
+2 counting sticks if all five pits land in the plate showing the same color.

-1 counting stick if there are two stones of one color and three of another.
+1 counting stick if there are two pits of one color and three of another.

-0 counting sticks if four of the stones are of one color and the remaining one is different.
+0 counting sticks if four of the pits are of one color and the remaining one is different.

 As long as a player is collecting sticks, he or she keeps the dish and continues playing.
 When the four-and-one color combination appears and no sticks are earned, the player relinquishes the basket to the person whose turn is next.
 This individual takes the dish and be their turn.
 The students who has gathered the most tally sticks when the stick supply has been completely distributed (or the game is stopped ) is deemed the winner.